psema4/Atomic-OS/README.md

 Install Node.js and the Node Package Manager (NPM) for additional features:

 * The autobuild daemon in the scripts folder will rebuild Atomic OS for you every time a source file is saved
-* Documentation and unit tests will be built if JSDog is available.
+* Documentation and unit tests will be built if the environment variable DOCS is set and JSDog is available.
 You can install JSDog with:  npm install jsdog -g
 * Minification is handled by uglify.js:  npm install uglify-js -g

 Support
 =======